Ger McDonnell

-Gerard McDonnell (20 January 1971 – 2 August 2008), mountaineer and engineer, was the first Irishman to reach the summit of K2, the second-highest mountain on Earth, in August 2008.
+Gerard McDonnell (20 January 1971 – 2 August 2008) was an Irish mountaineer and engineer.
+He was the first Irishman to reach the summit of K2, the second-highest mountain on Earth, in August 2008.
 He died along with 10 other mountaineers following an avalanche on the descent, in the deadliest accident in the history of K2 mountaineering.

 Biography

 McDonnell was born in Kilcornan, County Limerick.
 A decade before his K2 success, he had moved to Anchorage, Alaska.
 He hoped not only to work there but also to develop his skills as a mountaineer.
 McDonnell was well known in Anchorage's Irish community.
 Among his interests was playing the bodhrán in a band.
 He was described as a "philosopher" and a "great storyteller".
 McDonnell summited Mount Everest with Mick Murphy in 2003.
 He was unsuccessful during an earlier attempt on K2 in 2006 when he was hit by a rock and airlifted to hospital.
 Irish President Mary McAleese was among the dignitaries to pay tribute to him in 2003 upon his successful Everest climb and again in 2008 following his death.